Warning :

 • InfoSec community members tend to be passionate and opinionated about these topics.
 Certain things might have been missed, misclassified, or misspoken that would offend some in the industry and solicit strong reactions.

-With the niceties out of the way, lets jump right into it.
 Performing regular assessments and testing of your security and risk posture is a common practice in our industry.
 It helps us understand our current posture, identify risks, prioritize projects, and demonstrate compliance with regulations and standards.
-It is also a great way to measure effectiveness of our efforts.
-Otherwise, how would we know at the end of the year without a breach or incident; if we got lucky or our program was working effectively at stopping attacks?
+It is also a great way to measure the effectiveness of our efforts.

 In summary, it is a good idea to have periodic assessments and testing.
 The reasons and benefits include: